 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square tear-off in Waterloo?
-Our 20-yard container is the standard choice: it handles asphalt shingles at a rate of two-thirds of a cubic yard per square.
-The low-wall roll-off makes loading easier; you must watch the tonnage to avoid overage fees when working in Black Hawk.
+How big a container do you actually need for a roof tear-off in Waterloo?
+Our 20-yard container is the standard choice for asphalt shingles: one square equals two-thirds of a cubic yard.
+This low-wall roll-off handles the weight easily; we always monitor your tonnage to ensure you stay within the limit for your Black Hawk project.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Waterloo residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.